victorialin898/nyc-taxi-analysis/README.md

-# nyc-taxi-analysis
+# nyc-taxi-forecasts

-Tools for data analysis on datasets provided by the New York City Taxi & Limousine Commission.
+Tools for creating forecasts and performing analysis on datasets provided by the New York City Taxi & Limousine Commission.

 Uses the pandas, np, math, sk-learn, datetime libraries.